Camora0/Wasteland-Reborn/README.md

 **Wabbajack will delete all files that are not part of the Modlist when updating!**

 This means that if you added any of your own mods into the Modlist, they will be deleted.
+In the future we will provide details on how to prevent files from being deleted once the most common issues are fixes.

 Updating is like installing the modlist.
-You only have to make sure that you select the same paths and tick the _overwrite existing Modlist_ button.
+You only have to make sure that you select the same paths and tick the _overwrite existing Modlist_ button (typically Wabbajack already selects the folders but it is recommended to make sure they're correct before continuing).

 ## Important Mods